ddobrin/bluegreen-deployments-with-spring-cloud/README.md

 You will have to wait for the frontend web app to refresh it's data from the service registry before it knows the green service is now available but once that happens you should be able to refresh the web app and see that the result will alternate between BLUE and GREEN.

 **Important notes:**
 * The consumer of the **bluegreen** service is not aware at any time that there are multiple versions of the service deployed in Cloud Foundry.
-All it knows that the service discovery process will always be the same in Eureka:
+All it knows is that the service discovery process will always be the same in Eureka:
 ```code
 @RequestMapping("/color")
 public String color() {